joshtgross/joshtgross/README.md

-- 👋 Hi, I’m @joshtgross, or Josh.
-Currently reside in Tennessee, U.S.A.
+- 👋 Howdy I'm Josh.
-- 👀 I’m interested digging deep into the how, why, and what for of development.
+- 👀 Studing Boostrap currently.
-- 🌱 I’m currently learning technical skills in software development, JavaScript, CSS, & HTML, utlizing Bootstrap, JSQuery, React, and AJAX..
+- 🌱 My goal is to have the technical skills in software development, JavaScript, CSS, & HTML, utlizing Bootstrap, JSQuery, React, and AJAX..
-- 💞️ I’m looking to collaborate on group projects.
 - 📫 How to reach me via linkedIn >> https://www.linkedin.com/in/joshtg/

 <!---